Ndhlovu1/django-crud-api-system/README.md

 ## SIDE NOTE :
 ##### When you have more than one django projects setup and running with pipenv in visual studio code(vscode)
+##### You may find that your virtual environment is reflecting an older project due to this

 ```shell